Is ok to combine ? Yes, and you can get even better results by while .

 Like in the last section, if your body is a “sugar burner” it’ll feel more tired and lightheaded.
 If this is the case with you, slowly progress into the workouts until your body adapts.
 So start walking for a little bit and see how you feel, then go from there.

-So should you work out while fasting?
+So should you work out while ?

-Working Out When Fasting Results
+When Results

 But if you’re not used to it, it could be some time before your body adapts.

-This is why it’s ideally best to workout towards the end of your fast to maximize your results.
+This is why it’s ideally best to towards the end of your fast to maximize your results.

 But there are a few tips you can use…